SteveSuv/remix-words-funny/README.md

 - when you dev local, you should run `docker stop wordsfunny-app` first to stop container to avoid port 3001 occupation
 - words resource [repo](https://github.com/kajweb/dict)
 - more features will be added gradually
-- a more smiply `remix-t3-stack` project for beginners is here: [remix-t3-stack](https://github.com/SteveSuv/remix-t3-stack)
+- a more simply `remix-t3-stack` project for beginners is here: [remix-t3-stack](https://github.com/SteveSuv/remix-t3-stack)